wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/manage-your-m365-subscription/includes/3-explore-support-options.md

-As a Microsoft 365 subscriber you have a variety of support options, but the details depend your specific situation:
+As a Microsoft 365 subscriber you have a variety of support options, but the details depend on your specific situation:

 - Which subscription do you have?
 Does it include a service package?
 - Which service or tool do you need support for?